anatoliifrolov/postgres-cxx-client/README.md

 }
 ```
 Notice that the result is checked for emptiness inside the loop body -
-this is because of how libpq works, and you have always do the same thing.
+this is because of how libpq works, and you always have to do the same thing.

 <a name="generating-statements"/>